frankyfan001/FindMyTutor/README.md

 - Jerry Liu

 > Jerry is the frontend developer of the team, mainly in charge of building frontend component structure, dataflow, and implementing styling, responsive and session persistance.

+- Yi Xuan Qi

+> Yi Xuan is full stack developer in the team.
+Mainly worked on the user account page, including UI design, features and APIs corresponding to the account pages.

 ## Tech Stack
 - Unit 1 – HTML, CSS, JS; UNIT 2 – React